SAP-samples/analytics-cloud-datasphere-community-content/Technical_Samples/DSP_Monitoring_Content/README.md

  - Folder **DataReplication** contains all dataflows required to update the replicated date
  - Folder **Configuration** contains all configuration tables.

-Note: the version 1.0.0 does currently not contain all folder yet, but this will be fixed in a next update soon.
+**Note:** The version 1.0.0 of the content does not contain all folders yet.
+This should be fixed in a next update soon.

 We have finished the inital import of the reporting entities.
 The next chapter describes the initial configuration of the content, how to enable authorization on the data and how to schedule the replication.